lihaiyun/fullstack/lab2-sqlite/learning-app/server/README.md

 - Run `npm update` to fix vulnerabilities and update dependencies to their latest versions.
 - Update DB_FILE value if you want to change the SQLite database file name and location.
-- For testing the API endpoints, refer to [curl-commands.md](curl-commands.md).